oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 -----------------------

-When a connection is aquired from a pool with ``getConnection()``, node-oracledb does some internal checks to validate the about-to-be-returned connection is usable.
+When a connection is aquired from a pool with ``getConnection()``, node-oracledb does some internal checks to validate if the about-to-be-returned connection is usable.
 If it is not usable, node-oracledb can replace it with a different connection before returning this to the application.